makrai/notes/bisk2004-ground-lang-bengio.md

   * should be queried on points meant to probe the granularity of the distinc (Kaushik+ 2020; Gardner+ 2020)
-* We posit that the universes of knowledge and experience available to NLP models can be defined by successively larger world scopes:
+* We posit that the universes of knowledge and experience available to NLP models can be defined by successively larger world scopes (WS):
   * from a single corpus to a fully embodied and social context
   * corpus linguistics (Zipf, 1932; Harris, 1954),
     to the formation of the Penn Treebank (Marcus+ 1993), NLP researchers have